Gardens, (Green) Squares, and Parks in Paris

 Champs de Mars

 The garden was initially used by the army in the 18th century as a parade ground.
-It was then given to the city in 1889, after which the size of the garden reduced considerably.
+It was then given to the city in 1889, after which the size of the garden was reduced considerably.
 The garden today is lined with trees and well-kept shrubs that hide some of the coolest birds in the city, including the tawny owl.
 It's the perfect spot for a picnic!

 Address: 2 All.
 Adrienne Lecouvreur